 Dutch Decal sheet 72030, with decals for the Fokker D-XXI, Fokker G-1, Kingfisher and Buffalo, issued around 1995/1996 I think.
 It is out of production, but the Stichting Fokker G.I is reported to have quite a few sets for sale.

 In 2015, Kora Models issued three 1/72 Fokker G1 sheets: Fokker G1A "Faucheur" Dutch service (DEC72319), Fokker G1A "Faucheur" (Luftwaffe Service) Part 1 (DEC72320) and Fokker G1A "Faucheur" (Luftwaffe Service) Part 2 (DEC72321)

-To reduce the loading time of the current page, I moved the photos and drawings of the Mercury engine to a separate page about the Bristol Mercury engine of the Fokker G.I.
+To reduce the loading time of the current page, I moved the reference photos and drawings of the Mercury engine to a separate page: Bristol Mercury engine of the Fokker G.I.

 Stew Dapple's MPM Fokker G1 on Britmodeller forum

 Carlos Escobar's MPM Fokker G1 on Aircraft Resource Center

 Nico 'Kitboy's MPM Fokker G1 on Modelbrouwers forum (in Dutch)

 'Biggles' MPM Fokker G1 on Modelbrouwers forum (in Dutch)